johannesfrey/Ceme/README.md

 # Ceme
-A scheme interpreter written in C
+This is an experimental scheme interpreter written in C for the lecture "Design und Implementierung moderner Programmiersprachen" at Media University Stuttgart.